VIDHISHAK15/Landsat-Temperature/README.md

 research makes efficient use of United States Geological Survey satellite data as well as Google Earth Engine capabilities to process vast geospa tial dataset information.
-The analysis depth becomes stronger through the application of machine learning and advanced data processing meth- ods that run under Google Colab.
-The presented study displays compre- hensive visual representations of LST spatial-temporal patterns while showing how land use and population patterns together with vegetation cover affect surface temperatures.
-The researchers advocate for an inter- active website as a method to display analysis results so policymakers and urban planners together with the general public can engage more effectively.
-This paper uses advanced methods to study urban climate processes which builds understanding for climate-resistant planning so- lutions that protect the environment as cities grow in response to climate change changes.
+The analysis depth becomes stronger through the application of machine learning and advanced data processing meth ods that run under Google Colab.
+The presented study displays compre hensive visual representations of LST spatial-temporal patterns while showing how land use and population patterns together with vegetation cover affect surface temperatures.
+The researchers advocate for an inter active website as a method to display analysis results so policymakers and urban planners together with the general public can engage more effectively.
+This paper uses advanced methods to study urban climate processes which builds understanding for climate-resistant planning so lutions that protect the environment as cities grow in response to climate change changes.